oguzhanoyan/sample-application/README.md

 ## About The Project

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This sample application include Python script and that connect to Mysql through in Kubernetes same namespace but different deployments.
-Works only local kubernetes(minicube).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This sample application include Python script and that connect to Mysql through Kubernetes in same namespace but different deployments.
+Works only local kubernetes(minikube).